 Should older adults walk regularly?

 Many individuals in their late age assume that because they are old, it is time to relax and avoid physical activity.
-However, that can cause more harm than good to your mobility overtime.
+However, that isn’t the way to keep your mobility and can cause more harm than good to your mobility overtime.
 Prior research has revealed that exercising regularly can actually help improve memory and reverse any muscle issues an older person may be experiencing.
 In the research, there were more than 1,600 individuals who were aged 70-89.
 These individuals had muscle and movement restrictions but could walk a quarter of a mile in about 15 minutes by themselves or with a cane.
 In this study, 50 percent of the participants were given stretching exercises.
 The other 50 percent were told to practice cardio, and flexibility exercises.
 All of the participants needed to do the exercises in their home.
 In this study, the participants were followed for almost 3 years.
 They found that the 50% of individuals who practiced cardio had better results than the participants who only received the education and stretching program.

 How much should you workout?